withmorten/patcher/README.md

 `InterceptVmethod` places your own function on a vtable and gets you the original function.

+### constructors, destructors and virtual functions

 And now the most disgusting thing I have ever written:

 You know how you can't use the address of your own Constructor/Destructor/Virtual Functions to place them into the memory of the exe you're injecting to?
 Well, now you can.

 Instead of me explaining it all here complicatedly, just check Patcher.cpp for `InjectHook_Constructor_Init` and the corresponding `InjectHook_Constructor`, `InjectHook_Destructor_Init` its corresponding `InjectHook_Destructor`, and the same for `InjectHook_VirtualMethod_Init` and `InjectHook_VirtualMethod`.
 Even works for overloaded functions.

+Use the `HOOK_CALL` define to place a call at the address, and `HOOK_JUMP` to place a jump at the address.

 You're welcome.